kubernetes101/pib-dev/README.md

 This repo walks through the rich end-to-end developer experience in a series of labs.
 The labs start by walking you through creating, building, testing, and deploying an application on a local cluster ([inner-loop](./README.md#inner-loop)) with a complete CNCF observability stack.
 Then, the labs move on to the next step of deploying the application to a test cluster in the Cloud ([outer-loop](./README.md#outer-loop)).
 There are also several [advanced labs](./README.md#advanced-labs) that cover centralized monitoring, canary deployments, and targeting different devices.

-> Note: PiB is not intended as-is for production deployments.
-However, some concepts covered (GitOps and Observability) are production-ready.
+> PiB is not intended for production deployments.
+However, some concepts covered (GitOps and Observability) are production-ready

 ## Prerequisites